 Do you have any queries or want more clarification about your symptoms?
 Consult a doctor online!

 First, your dentist will perform a physical examination of the roof and floor of your mouth, the back of your throat, tongue, and cheeks, and the lymph nodes in your neck.
 If your doctor cannot determine why you’re having your symptoms, you may be referred to an ENT specialist.

-If your doctor finds any tumors, growths, or suspicious lesions, they’ll perform a tissue biopsy.
-A tissue biopsy involves removing a piece of the tissue and examining it under a microscope for cancerous cells.
+If your doctor finds any tumors, growths, or suspicious lesions in your mouth, they’ll perform a tissue biopsy (A tissue biopsy involves removing a piece of the tissue and examining it under a microscope for cancerous cells).

 Your doctor may ask you to perform one or more of the following tests:

 - X-rays to detect the spread of cancer cells to the jaw, chest, or lungs.

 - CT scan to detect tumors in your mouth, throat, neck, lungs, or elsewhere in your body

 - PET scan to detect if cancer has travelled to the lymph nodes or other organs

 - MRI scan shows a more accurate image of the head and neck which determines the extent of cancer or stage of the cancer

 - An endoscopy to examine the nasal passages, sinuses, inner throat, windpipe, and trachea